-I foster cats for Challenger’s House on a pretty continual basis; this blog is devoted to the cats we foster.
+I foster cats on a pretty continual basis; this blog is devoted to the cats we foster.
 I take a lot of pictures of them.
 A LOT.
+From 2005 to early 2017, I fostered for Challenger’s House.
+From then on, I’ve fostered for Forgotten Felines Huntsville.

-I am Robyn Anderson, a woman in her 40s (date of birth: 1968; you do the math, because chances are good I’m not going to come back and edit this every year).
-I live on 4 1/2 acres in an old house, in a small town in Alabama with my husband, Fred.
-All cats love Fred, with very little effort on his part.
-NOT FAIR.
+I am Robyn Anderson, a woman in her 50s (date of birth: January 1968; you do the math, because chances are good I’m not going to come back and edit this every year).
+From 2006 to November 2017, I lived on 4 1/2 acres in an old house known as Crooked Acres, in a small town in Alabama with my husband, Fred and our varying number of permanent residents.
+At the end of November 2017, we moved from Crooked Acres to much less land in Southeast Huntsville, in a house we’re calling Shady Cove.
+You can read the exhaustive (and boring) posts about the house selling and buying adventures of 2017 starting here.

 *Yes I am.
 But he still writes good books.

 We have a varying number of permanent resident cats (every time I share the number of cats we have, the number changes).
-(We also have some pigs, turkeys, and a large and ever-fluctuating number of chickens.)
+When we were at Crooked Acres, we also had some pigs, turkeys, and a large and ever-fluctuating number of chickens.

-Foster kitties who come to stay with us generally stay in our foster kitten room, once a bedroom, now dedicated to housing our foster kittens, complete with cat tree, cat toys, and a closet devoted to litter boxes.
+Foster kitties who come to stay with us generally stay in our foster kitten room, (that’s the foster room at Crooked Acres – when our Shady Cove foster room is up and running, I’ll share a picture of it here, if I remember) once a bedroom, now dedicated to housing our foster kittens, complete with cat tree, cat toys, and a closet devoted to litter boxes.
 If they’re here for the long-term and we’re sure they’re healthy, we let them out to roam the house at will during the day and put them in the foster kitten room at night.
 If they’re here for a super long time, we eventually stop putting them in the foster kitten and let them have 24-hour access to the rest of the house.

 I can be reached at mizrobyn (at) gmail (dot) com